marmotteabbas/local_kekulejs/README.md

 # local_kekulejs
-It's a local plugin which contains the Kekule.js library and make it available on a moodle system
+It's a local plugin which contains the Kekule.js library and make it available on a moodle plateform.

 This library is a js librarie on MIT licence.